-This proposition holds irrespective of the uniqueness of equilibrium, since it applies both to the comparison between the unique equilibria in Figures 3a and 3b, and across equilibria in Figure 3c.
+This proposition holds irrespective of the uniqueness of equilibrium, because it applies both to the comparison between the unique equilibria in Figures 3a and 3b, and across equilibria in Figure 3c.

-With reference to the case with multiple equilibria, it is worth highlighting that equilibrium selection depends on expectations about future regulation.
+In the case with multiple equilibria, equilibrium selection depends on expectations about future regulation.
 In other words, expectations about the degree of investor protection are self-fulfilling.
-If expectations are shaped by past regulation, equilibrium selection is determined by history: a low- or high-level equilibrium becomes self-sustaining, absent a sufficiently large shock, in line with the evidence by Abiad and Mody (2005).
-Moreover, it is easy to show that a high-level equilibrium is more efficient than a low-level one, using an ex-ante Pareto criterion (that is, comparing the expected utility of agents as of stage 0).
+If expectations are shaped by past regulation, equilibrium selection is determined by history: A low- or high-level equilibrium becomes self-sustaining, absent a sufficiently large shock, in line with the evidence by Abiad and Mody (2005).

-Finally, one may ask how shocks to the parameters of the economy may shift it from, say, a low-level to a high-level equilibrium.
-Suppose that we start from the situation shown in Figure 3b, in which only the equilibrium with low shareholder protection exists.
-Then, a decrease in the utility that workers assign to private benefits, $\alpha$ , can shift downwards the stepwise function $\beta_W(\lambda^)$ enough as to bring about the multiple equilibria of Figure 3c or even a unique equilibrium with high shareholder protection of Figure 3a.
-So a lower valuation of private benefits by workers to the private benefits can trigger a switch to better shareholder protection.
+It is interesting to investigate which parameter changes can shift the economy from a low-level to a high-level equilibrium.
+Suppose that we start from the situation shown in Figure 3b, where only the equilibrium with low shareholder protection exists.
+Then, a decrease in the utility that workers draw from private benefits, $\alpha$ , can shift downwards the stepwise function $\beta_W(\lambda^)$ so as to bring about the multiple equilibria of Figure 3c or even the unique equilibrium with high shareholder protection of Figure 3a.
+So a lower valuation of private benefits by workers can trigger a switch to better shareholder protection.

-Other parameters can affect the position of the other locus, that is, the function $\beta_W^(\lambda^e)$ .
-A rise in the profitability of firms arising from an increase of $\overline{y}$ or a decrease in the investment costs $p_k$ tend to shift this locus upwards.
-As a result, these parameter shifts can modify the locus from the situation depicted in Figure 3b to a situation where also a high-level equilibrium exists as in Figure 3c - or only such an equilibrium exists as in Figure 3a.
-The intuition is clear: higher profitability of investment relaxes the equity rationing constraint and channels more external funding to the firm, and thereby tend to draw also workers into the shareholders' base, increasing the support for shareholder protection.
-A reduction of rentiers' wealth $a_R n_R$ relative to that of owner-managers $a_M$ has a similar effect: it shifts the $\beta_W^(\lambda^e)$ locus downwards, and thereby can bring about a transition to a high-level equilibrium.
-Intuitively, the reduced financing capacity of rentiers triggers greater workers' participation in equilibrium, thus increasing political support for shareholder protection.
-This suggests that policies that redistribute wealth away from rentiers tend to trigger stock market development and improved shareholder protection.
+Other parameters determine the position of the other locus, that is, the function $\beta_W^(\lambda^e)$ .
+A rise in the profitability of firms arising from an increase of $\bar{y}$ or a decrease in investment costs $p_k$ tend to shift this locus upwards.
+As a result, these parameter changes can modify the locus from the situation depicted in Figure 3b to a situation where also a high-level equilibrium exists as in Figure 3c-or where only such an equilibrium exists as in Figure 3a.
+Intuitively, higher profitability relaxes the equity rationing constraint and channels more external funding to the firm, and thereby tends to draw also workers into the shareholders' base, increasing political support for shareholder protection.
+A reduction of rentiers' wealth $a_R n_R$ relative to that of owner-managers $a_M$ has a similar effect: It shifts the $\beta_W^(\lambda^e)$ locus upwards and thereby can bring about a transition to a high-level equilibrium.
+This is because the reduced financing capacity of rentiers requires greater workers' participation in equilibrium, thus increasing their support for shareholder protection.
+So policies that redistribute wealth away from rentiers tend to trigger stock market development and improve shareholder protection.